 8. Sleeping Beauty Castle Walkthrough: The castle corridors lead you through the classic story of Disney’s Sleeping Beauty with retro dioramas amped up by modern technology.
 (Pause in the hallway of doors just past the diorama of Aurora sleeping to get a scary surprise!)

 9. Main Street Cinema (Main Street): Watch clips from vintage Mickey Mouse cartoons that play on several different screens in a cool, dark room.
+Visit some of the shops on Main Street to cool down, as well.

 Watch a show.
 Check out the Mickey and the Magical Map (Fantasyland Theatre) Waltz in at showtime and relax in the shade for 23 glorious minutes!
 The kids will love it and you will have a well-deserved break to enjoy a show.